ABOUT MASTERCARD FOUNDATION

 Africa remains a continent where most people, and a large majority of disadvantaged people, live in rural areas and rely on subsistence agriculture for their livelihoods.
 Under the Rural and Agricultural Finance (RAF) initiative, the Foundation has committed over $175 million in funding to programs that provide financial services to smallholder farmers, provides access to essential inputs, and strengthens their capability to apply tested farming practices to improve the productivity of their farms.
 The initiative supports MFIs, banks, agribusinesses, MNOs, investment funds, and technology companies to provide these services to farmers.
 As a learning institution, the Foundation continues to generate and disseminate evaluation analysis to guide its future programming under its new Young Africa Works strategy and to benefit the wider financial inclusion industry.

-The Lead will report to the Country Representative, Ethiopia.
+The Program Lead will report to the Country Representative, Ethiopia.
 The Lead will work collaboratively with the country-based expertise, Agriculture Technical Expertise Group and other Foundation staff including Program country team members who are developing country strategies to develop partnership pertinent to Young Africa Works in Ethiopia (YAW-E) strategy and support the implementation of such programs and their interlinkages.
 YAW-E is focusing on three key priority sectors providing opportunities for young people secure dignified and fulfilling jobs: Agriculture/Agribusiness, Manufacturing and Tourism.

-The Lead will be responsible for a portfolio of agriculture/agrifood systems and agribusiness related programs and partnerships in Ethiopia.
+The Program Lead will be responsible for a portfolio of agriculture/agrifood systems and agribusiness related programs and partnerships in Ethiopia.
 This individual will be expected to interact effectively with senior levels of partner organizations to advance the current work of the Foundation, while concurrently contributing to the Foundation’s country strategy development and new programs.

-The Lead will be expected to provide expertise to identify constraints that prevent agricultural systems from functioning effectively at the country level.
+The Program Lead will be expected to provide expertise to identify constraints that prevent agricultural systems from functioning effectively at the country level.
 This work includes identifying constraints that prevent young people from developing skills relevant for work in the sector and that prevent agribusinesses from accessing the finance, capacity and markets needed to grow; the development and design of programs in the agricultural sector and incorporating the agricultural sector’s needs into country strategies.

 WAYS YOU CAN CONTRIBUTE